RAM and ROM

 Computer memory is basically of two types –

-1. Random Access Memory (RAM) which is the primary internal memory of the computer and is volatile in nature.
+1. Random Access Memory (RAM) which is the primary internal memory of the computer and is volatile.

-2. ROM meaning Read-Only Memory or the secondary internal memory of the computer, is non-volatile in nature.
+2. ROM meaning Read-Only Memory or the second internal memory of the computer is non-volatile.

 Types of RAM

 RAM can be classified into two distinct types: